torigai/simplenewsletter/readme.txt

 Change logo.png with your own logo.png.

-You can run this program by simply creating a link to index.php on your webpage.
-For administration (writing newsletters and exporting email addresses), you should link your private part of the webpage with /newsletter/admin/write_newsletter.php
+You can run this program by simply creating a link to /newsletter/index.php on your webpage.
+For administration (writing newsletters and exporting email addresses), you should link your private part of the webpage with /newsletter/admin/index.php

 === Security ===

 It is reasonable to secure data transfer with a CAA or self-signed certificate

+METHOD 1:

 The directory /newsletter/admin should be secured with a password, for instance via an appropriate htaccess file or directly in the apache configs.
 For instance add